El Buscón: Book Three

 They whip him in jail, until he is liberated by two men, one from Portugal, the other from Catalonia, who also had their sights set on Berenguela.
 The two men try to arrange a marriage between Berenguela and Pablos, but Pablos encounters some rich, elderly women.
 Renaming himself again as “Don Felipe Tristán,” Pablos arrives at the villa where the two women reside.
 One of these old women, however, has three nieces, all single, and wants Pablos to marry one of them.
 He falls for Doña Ana, the most beautiful of the three.
 As they picnic, a gentleman approaches, who is none other than Don Diego.
 He spots Pablos without being noticed himself.
 Pablos plays cards with all the ladies, and wins a lot of money.
 The next day Don Diego confronts him, and has his old friend beaten.
 He is arrested by a justice of the peace and taken to an inn.
 Pablos remains there, until he takes to the road again with a new career: that of a beggar.
 He meets another beggar, Valcázar, who teaches him in this new profession.
 Pablos earns some money and buys new clothes, a sword, and a hat, and takes off to Toledo, where no one will recognize him.
 Pablos meets up and joins a group of comedic actors, and Pablos works as a script writer for them.
 He takes on another new name, “Alonso el Cruel.”
 He writes some poetry as well.
 The leader of this band of actors, however, is apprehended by the police.
 The group is dispersed and Pablos abandons this profession and falls in love with a nun.
 He goes to mass frequently to see her; the nun ignores him.
 He travels to Seville, where he joins a group of thieves.
 The thieves go out to drink and eat together, and become intoxicated.
 When they return home, they are stopped by the police, who kill one of the thieves.
 The others disperse and are not caught, but Pablos and the other thieves decide to try their luck in the Indies, to see if their luck will change.
 Pablos tells us, at the end of the novel, that things in the Americas went even worse for him there.

 Editions of the work

 The father of Juan Pérez de Montalbán (1602-1638) issued a pirated edition of Buscón, which roused an angry controversy.
 In 1882 the publication of Daniel Vierge's edition of Buscón brought the technique of photo-reproduction to a high level of finish.

 Adaptations

-Movie poster of the 1970s adaptation by Luciano Berriatúa.

 A film version of the novel was made in 1979.
 It was directed by Luciano Berriatúa and starred Francisco Algora as Pablos.
 It also starred Ana Belén and Francisco Rabal.
+The 2019 French comic book Les Indes fourbes by Alain Ayroles and Juanjo Guarnido presents itself as a sequel to the novel, imagining the adventures of Pablos in the New World.